-What are the purposes for which we collect personal information?
+What are the purposes for which we collect and hold personal information?

-We collect your personal information to:
+We collect and hold your personal information to:

-- fulfil our functions and responsibilities under, and facilitate compliance with, the Legal Profession Act 2004 (NSW), legal profession legislation (as defined in the Legal Profession Uniform Law Application Act (2014), the Corporations Act 2001 (Cth), the Professional Standards Act 1994 (NSW) and associated regulations (which require and authorise us to collect certain information) including to maintain regulatory and corporate records; - fulfil our role as a professional association including: - · maintaining membership records - communicating with you to offer products, services and events and when you obtain a product or service or come to an event - to conduct research and provide public representation; and - provide information to third parties as authorised or required by law.
+- fulfil our functions under, facilitate compliance with, and carry out our responsibilities in connection with, the Legal Profession Act 2004 (NSW), the legal profession legislation (as defined in the Legal Profession Uniform Law Application Act 2014), the Corporations Act 2001 (Cth), the Professional Standards Act 1994 (NSW) and associated regulations (which require and authorise us to collect certain information) including to maintain regulatory and corporate records; - · fulfil our role as a professional association including: - · maintaining membership records - communicating with you to offer products, services and events and when you obtain a product or service or come to an event - · to conduct research and provide public representation; and - provide information to third parties as authorised or required by law.